Contingencyplana/storybook_archipelago/conventions.md

 	- `a4_0...` → `a4_3...`
 	- `a5_0...` → `a5_3...`

 This pattern applies at workspace, mode, and minigame levels.
 It aligns with our L/R traversal and keeps planning predictable.
-See also `workflow.md` and `roadmaps/` for mode stanza planning, and `taskmaps/` for minigame stanza planning.
+See also `workflow.md` and `roadmaps/` for mode stanza planning (roadstanza), and `taskmaps/` for minigame stanza planning (nodestanza).

 ---